 I usually only have time for 1 “just for fun” (i.e. not part of our reading program) read-aloud per day, and it’s my absolute favorite part of my day when I really do love the book.
 If a child has never heard that particular story before, I feel so honored and privileged to be the one reading it to them for the first time!
 I have such wonderful memories of my own teachers reading books that I now love as an adult, and it just reiterates the important part that we should remember to teach children to love books.
 It’s hard to remember sometimes when you’re focusing on teaching students how to read that I often forget that there isn’t always an innate love of reading in every child.
 So, here’s my reminder (and yours if you need it!).

-Another fun activity I LOVE to do actually comes after the big day, but you’ll need to prepare for it by sending a note home ahead of time so it’s good to be ready for it.
+A different fun activity I LOVE to do actually comes after the big day, but you’ll need to prepare for it by sending a note home ahead of time so it’s good to be ready for it.
 I’ve included a parent letter in this freebie, so that’s one less thing to worry about.
 Basically, kids save their candy until the next day of school (alternatively you can just get some candy to do this) and then collect data on the type of candy they got while trick-or-treating.
 Lots of parents have no problem making sure the candy isn’t all eaten on Halloween, but I always keep a bag of surplus candy all year for this occasion in case someone doesn’t remember or just doesn’t have any.
 Bonus: This means I have chocolate on hand pretty much at all times, which means teacher friends stop by and visit regularly and we can catch up over some much needed Reese’s cups.
 You can find the FREE Candy Graphing kit here.

 Another option that you can do that’s less “Halloween” is to focus on Candy Corn instead.
 This is perfect for students that don’t celebrate holidays because it’s not actually Halloween themed, yet it’s still loads of fun.
 This unit includes all kinds of candy corn activities from writing to math and science.
 My favorite activities are the candy corn science experiment and the candy corn craft.
 The candy corn experiment is about the easiest science prep I do all year, with the most engaged students.
 Maybe it has something to do with the fact that it’s candy (a favorite food) and science (a favorite subject)?
-You can find it here.
+You can find the Candy Corn Capades activities here.

-These have been a class hit for many years and parents are even sending them in now!
+Jack-O-Lantern fruit cups have been a class hit for many years and parents are even sending them in now!
 It has to be because they are so easy to make!
 Just draw a bunch of different jack-o-lantern faces on fruit cups and you’re done!
 It has to be the easiest, low-prep Halloween snack you can make, which I’m all about (i.e. I have a lot of other things going on, so baking cupcakes is not on my agenda).